tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ## Genotype likelihoods

-Now lets calculate the genotype likelihoods.
-ANGSD provides the option to run it's analyses over a region (see `$ANGSD -bam` for region specifications) and/or a subset of sites with `sites`.
-So, let's say we want to only calculate genotype likelihoods for the region spanning sites 1 to 600,000 of chr7 at only the quality-controlled sites that we generated yesterday (if you don't have the sites file a copy is at /ricco/data/tyler/output/qc_sites.pos).
+Now lets calculate genotype likelihoods.
+ANGSD provides the option to run analyses over a region (see `$ANGSD -bam` for region specifications) and/or a subset of sites with `-sites`.
+So, let's say we want to only calculate genotype likelihoods for the quality-controlled sites in the region spanning sites 1 to 600,000 of chromosome 7.
-Note that some options are on by default (e.g. -remove_bads), but we'll specify them to be explicit.
-We'll also specify some commonly-used filters that are redundant with the QC we performed to make the `-sites` file, since they will demonstrate how to these things if you want to be more stringent with your total site depth for example. *A sites files is not required to run ANGSD*.
+Note that some options are on by default (e.g. `-remove_bads`), but we'll specify them to be explicit.
+We'll also specify some commonly used filters that are redundant with the QC we performed yesterday to make the `-sites` file in order to demonstrate how to carry out these filters within ANGSD.
+Note: *A sites file is not required to run ANGSD*.
-Note that `-setMinDepth` and `-setMaxDepth` require reads to be counted, i.e. `-doCounts 1`.
-You should look through each of the arguments used a make sure that you understand them.
+Note also that `-setMinDepth` and `-setMaxDepth` require reads to be counted, i.e. `-doCounts 1`.
+You should look through each of the arguments used and make sure that you understand them.
 Information for ANGSD filters is [here](http://www.popgen.dk/angsd/index.php/Filters)
 <br>
-The GLs we calculate will use the SAMtools likelihood model `-GL 1` (see `$ANGSD -GL`) and output them as a text file that we can easily examine.
+We'll calculate GLs using the SAMtools likelihood model `-GL 1` (see `$ANGSD -GL`) and output them as a text file that we can easily examine.
 This will take ~2.5 minutes.

 ```bash